JuliaGraphs/Graphs.jl/docs/src/plotting.md

 # Plotting Graphs

-*LightGraphs.jl* integrates with several other Julia packages for plotting.
+*Graphs.jl* integrates with several other Julia packages for plotting.
 Here are a few examples.

 ## [GraphLayout.jl](https://github.com/IainNZ/GraphLayout.jl)

-This excellent graph visualization package can be used with *LightGraphs.jl* as follows:
+This excellent graph visualization package can be used with *Graphs.jl* as follows:

 ```julia